IBM/pwa-lit-template/README.md

 }
 ```

-## Service worker
+### Service worker

-This project supports service worker but it is disable by default.
-To enable it you just need to configure the variable `GENERATE_SERVICE_WORKER` in the rollup configuration file: `rollup.config.js`.
-The variable has the **false** value, but you can change it and enable the service worker introduction in the build step.
-Furthermore you can change the default service worker configuration too modifying the variable `workboxConfig` in that same file.
+This project has configured the generation and injection of a service worker in the build process.
+But it is disabled by default.
+To enable it you just need to change the variable `GENERATE_SERVICE_WORKER` in the `rollup.config.js` to `true`.

+Also you can change the Workbox configuration too modifying the variable `workboxConfig` in that same file.

 ## Browser support